justin830827/Overlapping-Community-Detection/README.md

 ```
 python3 main.py ./datasets/amazon/amazon.graph.small
 ```
-After the program complete, the final communiites will be store in `result/output.txt`, the program should run 3 mins to 10 mins depends on the graph size.
+After the program complete, the final communiites will be store in `result/output.txt`, the program should run 3 mins to 10 mins depending on the graph size.

-Note that if `output.txt` will be overwrited if re-run the prorgam.
+Note that `output.txt` will be overwrited if re-run the prorgam.
 The output file will be in the format as below:
 ```
 0 1